open-contracting/standard_extension_template/README.md

 ### Required fields

-* name (Name of extension: an object mapping language codes to the name of the extension in the language)
+* `name`: An object mapping language codes to the name of the extension in the language
-* description (Description of extension: an object mapping language codes to the description of the extension in the language)
+* `description`: An object mapping language codes to the description of the extension in the language
-* documentationUrl (Documentation URL: an object mapping language codes to an URL with documentation in the language)
+* `documentationUrl`: An object mapping language codes to the URL for documentation in the language, e.g. the extension's GitHub page

 ### Optional fields

-* codelist (A boolean indicating whether the extension includes codelists)
+* `codelists`: An array of the filenames of the CSV files in the extension's `codelists` directory, e.g. `[ "codelistName.csv" ]`
-* compatibility (A [semver](http://semver.org/) description of what version of the core standard the extension in compatible with e.g >=1.0)
+* `compatibility`: An array of minor versions of the core standard that the extension in compatible with, e.g. `[ "1.0", "1.1" ]`
-* dependencies (A list of other extensions that this extension depends on)
+* `dependencies`: An array of the URLs of other extensions that this extension depends on, e.g. `[ "http://path/to/extension/extension.json" ]`

 ## Naming extensions